INTERSECT operator in

 Example: Common Records After Join

-If you have two tables, employees
+If you have two tables, employees and contractors,

 and want to find the common departments where both employees and contractors